Bird strike: Habitat manipulation

 One of the primary reasons that wildlife is seen in airports is an abundance of food.
 Food resources on airports can be either removed or made less desirable.
 One of the most abundant food resources found on airports is turfgrass.
-This grass is planted to reduce runoff, control erosion, absorb jet wash, allow passage of emergency vehicles, and to be aesthetically pleasing (DeVault et al. 2013) However, turfgrass is a preferred food source for species of birds that pose a serious risk to aircraft, chiefly the Canada goose (Branta canadensis).
-Turfgrass planted at airports should be a species that geese do not prefer (e.g. St. Augustine grass) and should be managed in such a way that reduces its attractiveness to other wildlife such as small rodents and raptors (Commander, Naval Installations Command 2010, DeVault et al. 2013).
-It has been recommended that turfgrass be maintained at a height of 7–14 inches through regular mowing and fertilization (U.S. Air Force 2004).
+This grass is planted to reduce runoff, control erosion, absorb jet wash, allow passage of emergency vehicles, and to be aesthetically pleasing.
+However, turfgrass is a preferred food source for species of birds that pose a serious risk to aircraft, chiefly the Canada goose (Branta canadensis).
+Turfgrass planted at airports should be a species that geese do not prefer (e.g. St. Augustine grass) and should be managed in such a way that reduces its attractiveness to other wildlife such as small rodents and raptors.
+It has been recommended that turfgrass be maintained at a height of 7–14 inches through regular mowing and fertilization.

 Wetlands are another major attractant of wildlife in the airport environment.
-They are of particular concern because they attract waterfowl which have a high potential to damage aircraft (Federal Aviation Administration 2013).
+They are of particular concern because they attract waterfowl, which have a high potential to damage aircraft.
 With large areas of impervious surfaces, airports must employ methods to collect runoff and reduce its flow velocity.
 These best management practices often involve temporarily ponding runoff.
-Short of redesigning existing runoff control systems to include non-accessible water such as subsurface flow wetlands (DeVault et al. 2013), frequent drawdowns and covering of exposed water with floating covers and wire grids should be employed (International Civil Aviation Organization 1991).
+Short of redesigning existing runoff control systems to include non-accessible water such as subsurface flow wetlands, frequent drawdowns and covering of exposed water with floating covers and wire grids should be employed.
 The implementation of covers and wire grids must not hinder emergency services.